pakkinlau/pakkinlau/README.md

 Financial applications
+- [yahoo-finance-scraper](https://github.com/pakkinlau/yahoo-finance-scraper): This python package use the API from yfin package, and collect data from yahoo finance website.
+Checkout the snapshots in readme.md in this repository for more details.

 - [My tradingview profile](https://www.tradingview.com/u/BillionaireLau/#published-scripts): Check out my contributions to the library of traders community, which garnered over 2000 stars on TradingView.

 ### Status: Development stage 🌱